nestarz/esdev/README.md

 ## Config API

-A `esdev.config.js` file at the root of your project (same directory as `index.html`) is used to configure the transformers and other esdev options.
+An optional `esdev.config.js` file at the root of your project (same directory as `index.html`) can be used to configure the transformers and other esdev options.

 ```js
 module.exports = {